 Seth Miller of RunwayGirlNetwork.com bought out his ruler and measured a stingy width of 16 5/8” with a narrow armrest.
 This is nearly acceptable if no one is sitting next to you, but borderline claustrophobic if you are stuck with a neighboring passenger.

 On a positive note, a new personal seatback inflight entertainment system is fitted at every seat, the cabin’s mood lighting provides a soothing setting, and the aesthetic of the new yet tighter seats feels projects a more contemporary image.
 For better and worse, United’s 777-200 international fleet will follow in the contrails of the 777-300ER.

 Unlike American and Delta, United has made no announcements about introducing a true Premium Economy cabin… yet.
-“I think United will have to have premium economy to compete in the market.”
-Harteveldt said.
+“I think United will have to have the premium economy to compete in the market,” Harteveldt said.
 United confirmed Premium Y is “under evaluation”.